lmc-eu/spirit-design-system/packages/web/src/scss/components/SegmentedControl/README.md

 # Segmented Control

-Segmented Controls allows users to select from a set of mutually exclusive options.
+A Segmented Control is a linear set of two or more segments, each of which functions as a button.

 ## Basic Usage

-- Uses `radio` buttons to allow users to select one option from a set of options.
+Uses `radio` buttons to allow users to select one option from a set of options.
-- By default, allows only **10** options, but can be extended by use [JS plugin](#javascript-plugin).
+By default, allows only **5** animated options, but can be extended by use [JS plugin](#javascript-plugin).
+Labels should be short and descriptive and are truncated if they are too long.

 👉 Keep in mind, that you must provide `SegmentedControl` with an `legend` or `aria-label` for accessibility reasons.